imandra-ai/fix-engine/_docTopic/building-instructions.md

 ---
-layout: pageSbar
 title: "Building Instructions"
-permalink: /buildingInstructions/
-excerpt: ""
-colName: Documentation
+tag: buildingInstructions
-sequence: 1
+sequence: 2
 ---
-## Building with OCaml
+### Building with OCaml

 We use the following versions of the compiler/packages in order to build the `fix-engine` code with OCaml: